gilzoide/AssetList/README.md

 # Asset List
-`ScriptableObject` that automatically aggregates all assets using an `AssetDatabase` search filter.
+`ScriptableObject` that automatically aggregates assets in a project using `AssetDatabase.FindAssets`.
 The list is automatically updated when opening Unity, entering Play mode, creating/deleting assets or building the project, so there is no need to manually update it.